 Pumpkin leaves have a distinct taste and texture, often bitter, but some find it enjoyable if appropriately prepared!

 The Pumpkin leaves are usually cooked using oil/vegan butter before eating for best results.
-This will help remove some bitterness that may otherwise remain after cooking without adding additional flavor profiles into your dish.
+This will help remove some bitterness that may otherwise remain after cooking without adding additional flavor profiles to your dish.

-Before you cook pumpkin leaves, make sure all the stems are removed by hand first since sharp objects like knives could damage the leaf itself, causing potential health risks later down the line once the stem has been cut off, rinse in water thoroughly until there's no more dirt or grime left on leaves.
+Before you cook pumpkin leaves, make sure all the stems are removed by hand first since sharp objects like knives could damage the leaf itself, causing potential health risks later down the line; once the stem has been cut off, rinse in water thoroughly until there's no more dirt or grime left on leaves.

-After they've been cleaned, place in a pot over medium heat with oil/vegan butter and cook until tender; using salt for seasoning is optional but recommended!
+After they've been cleaned, place them in a pot over medium heat with oil/vegan butter and cook until tender; using salt for seasoning is optional but recommended!